 Effort: This position attends recruiting events and will transport and set-up a portable tent and transport recruiting materials on a monthly basis.

 Other: Preference is given to candidates living in the geographical area served by the position.
 Travel is required to oversee off-campus instructional sites.
 The scope of the job may require occasional evening and weekend work to oversee off-campus programs and services.
 Travel to the Springfield campus may be required on a regular basis.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-2. Contributes to increasing the enrollment of off-campus, distance learning, and Non-traditional students by assisting in the determination of the educational needs of prospective students in designated geographical sectors of the University’s service area and recommending and implementing a diverse range of marketing strategies for programs developed in response to these needs.
+2. Contributes to increasing the enrollment of off-campus, distance learning, and non-traditional students by assisting in the determination of the educational needs of prospective students in designated geographical sectors of the University’s service area and recommending and implementing a diverse range of marketing strategies for programs developed in response to these needs.

-3. Supports the marketing and recruitment goals of the University by promoting the overall University program in designated communities within the University’s service area by making direct contact (personal visits, telephone communications, written correspondence) with appropriate individuals and organizations, developing positive working relationships with local community leaders, assisting various Continuing Education departments with the distribution of University brochures and program announcements at off-campus sites, and seeking other opportunities to increase visibility for the University in keeping with its public affairs, public service, and outreach missions.
+3. Supports the marketing and recruitment goals of the University by promoting the overall University program in designated communities within the University’s service area by making direct contact (personal visits, telephone communications, written correspondence) with appropriate individuals and organizations, developing positive working relationships with local community leaders, assisting various Access and Outreach departments with the distribution of University brochures and program announcements at off-campus sites, and seeking other opportunities to increase visibility for the University in keeping with its public affairs, public service, and outreach missions.

 8. Contributes to the development of a skilled and qualified support staff by selecting, training, supervising, and evaluating classroom facilitators, who are responsible for providing and collecting materials, proctoring exams, monitoring and reporting ITV equipment problems, and securing the facility.